Low Bandwidth Internet Connections.

 startup update checkers via msconfig or by using a dedicated startup

 update anything.
-Windows 10 has an option to turn off updates when
+Windows 10 has an option to delay updates when

 connected to such a network but that does not stop other things from updating.